 Thank you for your interest in The Consortium on Trauma, Illness and Grief in Schools (TIG).
-The TIG Consortium currently supports schools/districts within Monroe County and its surrounding counties.
-As the TIG Consortium continues to grow, we are open to meeting with you to discuss your school/districts becoming a part of the TIG community.
+The TIG Consortium currently supports schools/districts through a training and support network model that is delivered regionally.
+TIG regions may be established through an all-County approach,Cooperative Education regions, or other naturally occurring collaborations of schools and districts.
+As the TIG Consortium continues to grow, we are open to meeting with you to discuss how we can support your school/districts becoming a part of the TIG community.

 Here is some general information to get you started: